-The Company's sole project is the Moss gold-silver deposit (the "Moss Mine") located in Mohave County, Arizona.
-The Company is focused on advancing Moss Mine pilot plant operations concurrent with completing the terms necessary to earn its interest in the project (Note 9).
+The Company's primary project is the Moss gold-silver deposit (the "Moss Mine") located in Mohave County, Arizona.
+The Company is focused on advancing the Moss Mine, primarily the completion of the feasibility study necessary to earn the Company's interest in the project (Note 9).